This article about the Best Airplane Beds for Toddlers was written by toddler travel expert Celine Brewer and may contain affiliate links.

 - If a flight attendant requests you to put your child in your lap, please politely comply – even if your baby or toddler is sleeping.
 They are looking out for the safety of your child.

 - Make sure you have the correct seats for using travel bed for toddlers on the plane.
 You will need a reserved seat or a spare seat to use it with.
-Only use it in the window seat or the non-aisle middle seat(s) if your larger plane has 3-4 seats in the middle.
+Only use it in a window seat or the non-aisle middle seat(s) if your larger plane has 3-4 seats in the middle.

 - If you are asked to remove it, politely apologize and remove it.
 Flight attendants are your best friend when flying with a baby or toddler.
 In most cases using one of these airplane sleep aids is at the discretion of the flight crew.

-Typically they are geared towards children who are 2 to 7 years old, given that you would have an airplane seat purchased for a child in this age range.
+Typically they are geared towards children who are 2 to 7 years old, given that you need to have an airplane seat purchased for a child in this age range.
 They can still be used for infants and babies, if you have a reserved seat or are able to get a spare seat next to you.

 If you have a purchased seat for your toddler or baby on the airplane, you can travel with a car seat if it will help your baby or toddler sleep.
 If not, the Seat to Sleep Travel Nest is an excellent option that you can use on any flight.

-And the big question…Is an Inflatable Airplane Bed for Toddlers and Kids Worth It?
+And the big question… Are Inflatable Airplane Beds for Toddlers Worth It?

 It’s no big deal to have a child sleep on your lap for a short flight, but when we are talking several hours… I would say that having them have their own space where they can spread out is more than worth it.
 I can tell you from experience, that having a well-rested child makes traveling with kids so much more enjoyable.

 If you will only use it on one or two flights, then you can probably survive without it.
 The flight is a very short portion of your trip.